YihaoWEI/face_server_django/README.md

 [Zhou](https://zhuanlan.zhihu.com/p/36939727)

 Some of there APIs may not works any more.
-So this kind of 'cv_tip' is a an updated version.
+So this kind of 'cv_tip' is an updated version.
 Simply tested on Python 3.6 and OpenCV 3.4.

 By using this repo you can easily get a cloud face detect operation, enjoy :P